 What are ways that you’ve discovered to get through this resistance so you don’t end up feeling — ?

 Henry Chong: That’s the thing.
 There’s nothing wrong with being risk-averse.
 I mean, you talk about people like Nicholas Nassim Taleb, and he says that you don’t want to run the edge too fine.
-The problem with walking on a nice surface is you might fall off. there’s a good reason to have a strategy that is resilient.
-And you find out, and all the other things he talks about, especially in an uncertain chaotic world.
+The problem with walking on the knife’s edge is you might fall off.
+There are good reasons to have a strategy that is resilient, antifragile and all the other things he talks about, especially in an uncertain chaotic world.

 The issue I think is that — I work in finance.
-Everything is about pricing, risk, appropriately.
+Everything is about pricing risk appropriately.
 The problem is that in our lives, we don’t price risk appropriately.
-The reason why we don’t want to go to the gym is because once upon a time, conversation of energy was a prime directive as an organism.
+The reason why we don’t want to go to the gym is because once upon a time, conservation of energy was a prime directive as an organism.
 Don’t think too hard.
 Don’t move too quick because you’ll burn more calories.

-In today’s world, there’s no real risk anymore.
+In today’s world, that’s not a real risk anymore.
 If anything, the risk is the complete opposite: I’m not burning enough energy.
 In that sense, we are completely pricing risk the wrong way.
 I don’t think it’s so much, you know, you just need to take more risks, be more risk-averse.
 You need to learn to price risk properly.